Maryland Labor Laws Guide

 Under federal law, employers can pay employees under 20 years of age a subminimum wage of $4.25 for the first 90 calendar days of their employment.

-When it comes to employees under 18 years of age, employers are allowed to pay them a subminimum wage equal to 85% of the minimum wage, which amounts to $12.75 per hour in Maryland.
+Employers are allowed to pay employees under 18 a subminimum wage equal to 85% of the minimum wage, which amounts to $12.75 per hour in Maryland.

 In addition, the FLSA allows employers to pay other specific subminimum wage rates to certain types of employees, such as workers with disabilities and student learners.